Apna Sapna Money Money: Music

 All songs featured in the film were composed by Pritam and lyrics penned by Shabbir Ahmed apart from the song 'Paisa Paisa' which was written by Mayur Puri.
 The film score was composed by Sunil Singh.
+The additional instrumental song "Ganpaat Baja Na" has become the theme for Ganesh Visarjan since release, this track was additionally composed & sung by Pritam & another music director duo Vishal-Shekhar has also lend their voice in the song.